juanluispaz/ts-sql-query/docs/advanced-usage.md

 The file `ts-sql-query/extras/utils` offers the following functions to deal with prefixing and splitting values:

 - `prefixDotted`: create a copy of the provided object using the provided prefix where every property's name has the pattern `prefix.name`.
-- `prefixMapForSplitDotted`: create a map object where the key is the generated property by the previous function, and the name is the property's original name.
+- `prefixMapForSplitDotted`: create a map object where the key is the generated property by the previous function, and the value is the property's original name.
 The result of this function is designed to use in the split function in the query.
 - `prefixCapitalized`: create a copy of the provided object using the provided prefix where every property's name has the pattern `prefixName`.
-- `prefixMapForSplitCapitalized`: create a map object where the key is the generated property by the previous function, and the name is the property's original name.
+- `prefixMapForSplitCapitalized`: create a map object where the key is the generated property by the previous function, and the value is the property's original name.
 The result of this function is designed to use in the split function in the query.

 ```ts
 import { prefixDotted, prefixMapForSplitDotted } from "./extras/utils";